Armored Heart: Tamed Soul

 Two taps on her shoulders.
 She opened her eyes and looked around the room, dreamy and unconcerned.
 Why would she have anything to worry about?
 She was still diving through the clouds.
 Lauren did something which sounded like ‘a nool’, probably something magical, Celia thought with a smile, and the room brightened.
 “You’re hypnotized, Celia,” she said gently.

 “I’m hypnotized,” she repeated, smiling.
 This was what she had been worried about?
 This dreamy, wonderful peace?
-She could see the worries from before, the clouds of reddened fear and uncertainty, but they couldn’t reach her.
+She could see the worries from before, the clouds of Reddened fear and uncertainty, but they couldn’t reach her.
 She stood up, and it felt a little like floating.
 Lauren was right there at her side, her hands feather soft as she held Celia’s shoulders.

 “Easy there!”
 Lauren said sweetly.
 “You don’t want to move around too much right now.
 You might fall, and that would pull the rest of you back here on the ground.”

 That made sense to Celia.
 Walking around a tiny room she could do with her mind in the sky.
 She didn’t want to land.
-She knew she had to eventually, and didn’t dread it, but right now she wanted this feeling of complete violet instead.
+She knew she had to eventually, and didn’t dread it, but right now she wanted this feeling of complete Lavender instead.

 Walking around the room, she paused in front of her small steel mirror.
 The woman looking back from the glass was so peaceful.
 Her blonde hair was clean and brushed, her skin soft and smooth… She looked wonderful.
 Her clothes were much nicer, too, comfortable spun cotton that fit her figure.
 “I like her,” Celia remarked.